ajlmacmillan/ajlmacmillan.github.com/README.md

 ## 🌐 About

 This site is a space for me to share my journey into creative writing and copywriting.
-I'll add short stories, blog posts, samples of copy, and links to other articles or publications I find useful.
+I'll add short Creative, blog posts, samples of copy, and links to other articles or publications I find useful.
 Writing is something I've also wanted to pursue in more depth so this will allow me document my findings and creations as I develop as a writer and content creator.